Sam Forster: Seven Shoulders

-Forster's second book, Seven Shoulders: Taxonomizing Racism in Modern America, generated significant international controversy upon its announcement due to Forster's immersive journalistic approach.
-The work chronicles Forster going undercover as a black man while traveling across the United States in order to document modern forms of racism.
-Forster cited the work of prominent civil rights leader and Martin Luther King Jr. ally John Howard Griffin, who wrote a similar book titled Black Like Me, as literary inspiration.
-Black Like Me is widely regarded as one of the most important literary contributions of the Civil Rights movement, with Griffin receiving overwhelming praise for his journalistic efforts to expose the realities of the Jim Crow South to American whites.
+Forster's second book, Seven Shoulders: Taxonomizing Racism in Modern America, generated significant backlash upon its May 2024 announcement due to Forster's use of blackface.
+The work chronicles Forster traveling across the United States in blackface in order to document modern forms of racism.
+Forster cited the work of prominent civil rights journalist and Martin Luther King Jr. ally John Howard Griffin, who wrote a similar book titled Black Like Me, as literary inspiration.
+Forster utilized foundation, a wig, and colored contacts.
+The book was self-published, and Forster described it as "the most important book on American race relations that has ever been written."